 From Light ship to Tall ship

-After her service as a lightship, the ship is converted into a houseboat and then taken into use as the clubhouse of a German sailing club.
-The classically beautiful hull is unfortunately so neglected that she is in increasingly deteriorating condition.
+After her service as a lightship, the ship was converted into a houseboat and then taken into use as the clubhouse of a German sailing club.
+Unfortunately the beautiful ship was so neglected that hull was in a bad shape.

-In 1992 sailors and entrepreneurs Ted van Broeckhuizen and Gert Ritzema discovered the rusty hull.
-The dream of the gentlemen is to make special voyages to very remote areas, including the cold regions near the North Pole.
+In 1992 sailors and entrepreneurs Ted van Broeckhuizen and Gert Ritzema discovered the rusty Noorderlicht.
+The dream of the gentlemen was to make special voyages to very remote areas, including the cold regions around the North Pole.

 Reade Swan // Noorderlicht starts sailing

-In the spring of 1994 the time has come: The first sailing season in Spitsbergen is a fact.
+In the spring of 1994 the first sailing season in Spitsbergen is a fact.
 As a poinier in this special area there is much to do.
-There is still no market for adventurers to Spitsbergen.
-Still, the expeditions are booked very well.
-The entrepreneurship has been rewarded!
+There was still no market for adventurers to Spitsbergen.
+The expeditions where fully booked.
+The Spitsbergen adventure had started.

-In 2003, the question arises whether the ship could stay the freezing cold winter in the thick ice of Spitsbergen.
-After reinforcements to the hull against the ice pressure and facilities to accommodate sled dogs, the Reade Swan // Noorderlicht gets stuck in the polarice in February 2004 in a Fjord in Spitsbergen.
-For more than 10 years this will be the way to spent the polarwinter.
-It offers space to hotelguests and researchers.
-In 2015, it will no longer be possible to hibernate Reade Swan // Noorderlicht in the ice due to rising temperatures.
+In 2003, the question arose whether the ship could remain in the freezing cold winter in the thick ice of Spitsbergen.
+After reinforcements to the hull against the ice pressure and facilities to accommodate sled dogs, the Reade Swan // Noorderlicht stays in the polar ice in February 2004 in a Fjord in Spitsbergen.
+For more than 10 years this had been the way to spent the polarwinter.
+It offered space to hotelguests and researchers.
+In 2015, it was no longer be possible to hibernate Reade Swan // Noorderlicht in the ice due to rising temperatures.

-A year later Gert and Ted, the entrepreneurs from the very beginning, sell the ship to Floris de Waard.
-Floris successfully continues to operate the Reade Swan // Noorderlicht.
-But when the corona pandemic takes hold of the world at the beginning of 2020, the ship’s operation will come to a full stop in Kampen.
+A year later Gert and Ted, the entrepreneurs from the very beginning, sold the ship to Floris de Waard.
+Floris successfully continued to operate the Reade Swan // Noorderlicht.
+Due to the corona pandemic in of 2020, the ship’s operation will come to a full stop in Kampen.
 A ‘FOR SALE’ sign is placed in the rigging.

-In the meantime, there is another player on the market.
-The Swan Expeditions team that started rescuing two-masted topsail schooner the Wylde Swan in 2018 has done its mission so well that there is more demand than supply.
+In the meantime, there is another player in the market.
+The Swan Expeditions team started rescuing two-masted topsail schooner the Wylde Swan in 2018.
+It worked out that there is more demand than supply.
 The Masterskip school-at-sea program is a resounding success.
-For the mid-summer-voyages, the Swan Expeditions team has chosen to visit Iceland and Greenland.
-That sailing schedule is fully booked immediately.
-Swan Expeditions starts searching for a second ship.
-The practical requirements are that the ship can accommodate the students of Masterskip and can sail to very remote, preferably polar areas.
+For the mid-summer-voyages, the Swan Expeditions team chose to visit Iceland and Greenland.
+That sailing schedule was fully booked immediately.
+Swan Expeditions now started searching for a second ship.
+The requirements were that the ship could accommodate the students of Masterskip and could also sail to very remote, preferably polar areas.

-The match with the for sale Reade Swan // Noorderlicht is quickly made.
+Swan Expeditions became the proud owner of the Reade Swan.
 The transition is a fact at the end of 2021.